Is it impossible to get a mortgage these days?

 You could but there is no guarantee that you will get the right deal for your circumstances.
 Having a ‘relationship’ with the bank already will not influence the rate you get, or the service you receive.
-The advantage of using an independent mortgage broker such as SPF is that we have access to a wide range of deals, some of which can’t be accessed via the lenders.
+The advantage of using a mortgage broker such as SPF is that we have access to a wide range of deals, some of which can’t be accessed via the lenders.
 We can also advise you on the best deal for your circumstances, help with the application and chase the lender to ensure the mortgage is processing within your specified timeframe.
 If you go direct to the lender, you are subject to service levels which can be extremely poor.

 At what stage should I speak to a broker?

 As soon as you start thinking about buying your first home or around six months before you are due to remortgage.
 If you buying your first home, SPF will help establish how much you can borrow so you don’t waste time looking at properties you can’t afford.
 In this climate, where it is more difficult to get a mortgage, vendors will also take you more seriously if you have already contacted a lender to get a ‘decision in principle’.

 If you are remortgaging, you should leave plenty of time because rates are volatile so it may be worth securing one several months before you need it.